 Obesity and your feet

-Foot function: Obesity contributes to many musculoskeletal problems in the feet and ankles.
+2. Foot function: Obesity contributes to many musculoskeletal problems in the feet and ankles.
 The heel and toes take on more pressure, the arch and sides of the feet stretch out more, the bones are more apt to develop stress fractures, and shoes don’t fit or support the feet well.
-There is increased foot pressures with walking and standing and increased weight and contact with the ground.
-Simply walking up a flight of stairs or up an incline can increase pressure at the ankle by four to six times; the foot does not function at its best and one’s ability to exercise is limited.
-Several common foot problems may develop including posterior tibial tendonitis and dysfunction, plantar fasciitis, ingrown toenails, arthritis, gout, fungal infections, diabetes, venous insufficiency and peripheral arterial disease.
+There are increased foot pressures with walking and standing and increased weight and contact with the ground.
+Simply walking up a flight of stairs or up an incline can increase pressure at the ankle by four to six times.
+The foot does not function at its best and one’s ability to exercise is limited.
+Several common foot problems may develop including posterior tibial tendonitis and dysfunction, plantar fasciitis, ingrown toenails, arthritis, gout, fungal infections, diabetes, venous insufficiency, and peripheral arterial disease.

-Footwear: Often times for persons who are obese, comfortable and appropriate footwear more difficult to find.
-Further extra wide shoes are not always available and the available shoe styles may not support the weight or the so-called “fat shoes” are not attractive or stylish.
+3. Footwear: Often times for persons who are obese, comfortable and appropriate footwear is more difficult to find.
+Further, extra wide shoes are not always available and the available shoe styles may not support the weight or the so-called “fat shoes” are not attractive or stylish.

 Foot pain, foot function and footwear can all affect the overall general health of the feet and the body.
 However, there are many steps you can take to have healthy feet and improve your overall health.

-Weight control can be an essential component in alleviating foot pain.
+Weight control is an essential component in reducing foot pain.
 Physical activity is vital for weight loss and overall healthy living.
-Before starting any exercise program see your physician for a complete physical exam and the podiatrist for a foot and shoe evaluation.
+Before starting any exercise program, see your physician for a complete physical exam and the podiatrist for a foot and shoe evaluation.
 Start with low-impact or off-weight aerobic activities, such as water aerobics, weight lifting, bike riding, swimming, etc. Start exercising slowly and gradually increase the time and distance.
-Avoid activities that cause pain, stop if you have foot pain and see the podiatrist to have your feet checked out.
-Walking is the best exercise for most persons because almost everyone can do it, there is no special equipment and you can do it all year round.
+Avoid activities that cause pain, stop if you have foot pain, and see the podiatrist to have your feet checked out.
+Walking is the best exercise for most persons because almost everyone can do it, there is no special equipment, and you can do it all year round.
 What goes in your mouth also affects your weight and your health.
 Make healthy food choices and decrease the quantities of calories eaten.